-Smart examples of positive criticism in the workplace are found in most progressive, leading organizations.
-A valuable tool, positive criticism is an opportunity for individuals to learn and grow.
+Shining examples of positive criticism in the workplace are found in most progressive, leading organizations.
+A valuable tool, positive criticism, is an opportunity for individuals to learn and grow.
 It’s an excellent resource that offers many benefits on the professional level, even though people don’t often recognize it.

 Positive criticism provides employees with insight and brings their attention to issues they may have overlooked or given consideration.
 It helps create strong bonds at work as it shows that your managers and colleagues care about your success.

-Today, we’re taking a closer look at positive criticism examples in the workplace, how to implement, and how best to receive them.
+Today, we’re taking a closer look at positive criticism examples in the workplace, how to implement them, and how best to receive them.

 The Difference Between Constructive and Positive Criticism

 Before we dive into our extensive discussion of positive criticism examples, let’s first differentiate between constructive and positive criticism.
-Contrasting them will help you form a better idea of what positive criticism is.
+Contrasting them will help you better understand what positive criticism is.

 Both constructive and positive criticism share the goal of achieving results more efficiently.
-However, constructive criticism aims to show how something can be done in a better way, using an alternative approach to the current one.
-It’s suggestions to address the issue straight up without delay or generalizations.
+However, constructive criticism aims to show how something can be done better, using an alternative approach to the current one.
+Its suggestions address the issue straight up without delay or generalizations.

-Positive criticism, on the other hand, starts by drawing attention to a positive aspect of the issue, rather than going straight for the kill.
-By doing so, you increase the chances of employees well-receiving the criticism as you approach them as a just critique that addresses the good as well as the bad.
+On the other hand, positive criticism starts by drawing attention to a positive aspect of the issue rather than going straight for the kill.
+Doing so increases the chances of employees receiving criticism as you approach them as a just critique that addresses the good and the bad.

-Positive criticism can be a powerful tool in the social and professional development of any workplace.
-But to harness the full benefits of positive criticism, you need to learn how to appropriately convey it to your employees, peers, or even managers.
+Positive criticism can be a powerful tool in any workplace’s social and professional development.
+But to harness the full benefits of positive criticism, you need to learn how to convey it appropriately to your employees, peers, or even managers.

-Most of the time, the issue isn’t with the criticism itself, but rather the way you approach it.
-The approach makes the actual difference in how well your associates and colleagues receive it.
+Most of the time, the issue isn’t with the criticism itself but rather with how you approach it.
+The approach determines how well your associates and colleagues receive it.
 If your positive criticism isn’t giving you the desired results, try applying the following methods and tips to your technique.

 1. The Sandwich Method